Danielle Bunten Berry: M.U.L.E.

 The game's primary premise consisted of players playing with and against one another to establish total control over a planet.
 The name of the game stands for Multiple Use Labor Element.
 The game was originally made for the Atari 400 and 800, then later ported to the Commodore 64, NES, and IBM PCjr.
 The game has a maximum of four players.
 Players are given different options and choices, and are allowed to create their colony the way they see fit.
 This can be done by changing races and giving respective colonies different advantages that will impact the way the game is played and determined later on down the line.

-Ultimately there are two ways in which players can win the game.
+Ultimately, there are two ways in which players can win the game.
 The first way is by having the most money out of all four players, and the second way is by being able to survive the colony itself.
 The game focuses heavily on going out and retrieving resources that can be used to benefit their character.
-Items such as food, energy, and crystite are some of a number of in-game items that players are able to retrieve and use to better themselves.
-In order for a player to be able to access these items, they will first have to have access to a M.U.L.E.
+Items such as food, energy, and crystite are some of a number of in-game items that players can retrieve and use to better themselves.
+For a player to be able to access these items, they will first have to have access to a M.U.L.E.
 The acquisition of these items has a direct reflection on what the player will be allowed to do.
-For example, if a player doesn't have enough food, they will have less time during their turn.
+For example, if a player does not have enough food, they will have less time during their turn.

 The Seven Cities of Gold

 The Seven Cities of Gold was originally intended to be another multiplayer game.
 It was originally a single player format, focused heavily on having the players travel around the map and collect items to help them strengthen their colony.
-Once they felt as though they had a solid colony, the players could battle each other to see who could overtake who.
-After much consideration, Ozark Software came to the conclusion that this would not be doable.
+Once they felt as though they had a solid colony, the players could battle each other to see who could overtake whom.
+After much consideration, Ozark Software concluded that this would not be doable.
 Instead, they went with a formula that had the game focus solely on developing a colony.